codsen/codsen/packages/ast-monkey-traverse/README.md

 ## Stopping

-Normally, you don't want to stop the traversal.
-For example, here we gather all the traversed paths.
-Remember the format is universal, you can use it in [`object-path`](https://www.npmjs.com/package/object-path) for example.
+Here's how to stop the traversal.
+Let's gather all the traversed paths first.
+By the way, paths are marked in [object-path](https://www.npmjs.com/package/object-path) notation (arrays use dots too, `a.1.b` instead of `a[1].b`).

 ```js
 const traverse = require("ast-monkey-traverse");